bao-project/bao-ci/README.md

 to apply the formatting:

 ```
-make format-check # checks if the files are correctly formated
+make format-check # checks if the files are correctly formatted
 make format # formats the files
 ```